 In this talk, Suki Kim discusses the country’s recent history, as well as the book, Without You, There Is No Us: Undercover among the Sons of North Korea’s Elite (2014), that resulted from her unprecedented access and her current work in progress about the consequence of war and the future of North Korea.

-With: Suki Kim, Writer and Journalist, The New Republic, and Holtzbrinck Fellow, The American Academy in Berlin
+With: Suki Kim, Writer, and Holtzbrinck Fellow, The American Academy in Berlin

 In cooperation with: The American Academy in Berlin, Evangelisches Bildungszentrum Hospitalhof Stuttgart